Skin, Ear & Teeth Problems

 Any time you suspect a problem, check with your vet If your dog's problem requires a procedure -- such as a tooth extraction or professional cleaning -- he'll probably be given a general anesthetic to make him more comfortable during the procedure.
 When he wakes up, he'll be happy to be relieved of that nagging ache in his mouth!

 - Loose teeth and misaligned teeth - can create pain and difficulty chewing

 - Periodontal Disease - Does she leave spots of blood on them after she's enjoyed a chew toy or vigorous playtime?
 Swollen, bleeding gums are a symptom of periodontal disease, the most commonly diagnosed oral problem in dogs.

 - Tooth Trauma - Keep an eye on what your dog chomps on.
 A hearty chew is great for his oral hygiene, but chewing the wrong object can leave him in dental distress.
 Rigid, solid objects can break or crack a tooth.
 A broken or cracked tooth can also result from an impact injury, tugging games or too-rough play.

 - Tooth Root Abscess - One of the more agonizing oral problems your dog may experience is a tooth root abscess.
 This occurs if the root of the tooth became exposed to bacteria perhaps from a crack or break, or from advanced gum damage due to periodontal disease and an infection has set in.
 Signs that may indicate an abscess might be difficulty eating - your dog may be dropping food, tipping her head to one side or may avoid eating at all.
 As the abscess builds up, you may notice facial swelling.
 Depending on which tooth is affected, it may look like her eye is infected or inflamed, due to the proximity of the tooth’s root to the eye

-** Teeth problems, if left too long, can create heart problems.
+** Dental problems - if left too long - can create heart problems.

-Attend to the teeth regularly to avoid further problems.
+Attend to the teeth regularly to avoid further complications.